Plymbridge Woods: History

 The woodland is named after Plymbridge a historic bridge over the River Plym which is Grade II listed with Historic England.
 A bridge has existed at this location from as early as 1238 with the current bridge being circa 18th century but seated on earlier piers.
 It is made from Killas rubble with five semi-circular arches having parapets with chamfered granite coping stones.

 A number of tram and railway lines were constructed to transport granite and slate between Dartmoor and Plymouth.
 The last line to be built was the South Devon and Tavistock Railway upon which Isambard Kingdom Brunel worked.
 It was taken over by the Great Western Railway and closed in 1962.
 It is now called Drake's Trail and is used as a footpath and cycle route through the woodland.
 There are remains of the quarrying history including the shell of old buildings used by families involved in the industry.
+Most quarries in the area were used to mine slate, which was abundant.
 A section of the trail passes Cann Viaduct.